 - You can connect with friends and family, or fitness communities, and compete in weekly challenges.

-- You can check your progress if you sync it to your smartphone and download its corresponding app.
+- You can check your progress and results, as well as set goals or create workouts, if you sync it to your smart phone and download its corresponding app.

 Deciding which fitness tracker to invest your hard-earned cash on can feel intimidating, but here’s a quick rundown on some of the top fitness trackers hard at work for anyone needing an extra boost in reaching your goals.